 - Total CO₂ emissions (kg): The estimated amount of carbon dioxide emissions produced during the battery’s entire lifecycle, including manufacturing, usage, and disposal.

-- Total energy delivered over product life (kWh): The estimated total energy output the battery can deliver over its entire usable life, often calculated as:
+- Total energy delivered over product life (kWh): The estimated total energy output the battery can deliver over its entire usable life, calculated as: Battery capacity (kWh) × Number of charge cycles.

 Digital Product Passport for Textiles